mozilla/treeherder/docs/common_tasks.rst

 Running the tests
 -----------------

-You can run flake8, isort and the py.test suite inside the Vagrant VM, using:
+You can run flake8, isort and the pytest suite inside the Vagrant VM, using:

   .. code-block:: bash